xinghuanluo/Xinghuan_pdf_scraping_coding_sample/README.md

 # Xinghuan_pdf_scraping_coding_sample
-This is Xinghuan's public repository for his coding sample of pdf scrapping.
-I use pdfpluber package of python to scrape an unorganized pdf table without explicity lines between rows and columns.
-The sample's name is "xh_coding_sample.ipynb" and the original pdf's name is "original_table_pdfplumber.pdf".
-The name of the scraping output is "output_CWC Software, Inc..csv".
+This is the repository of Xinghuan's coding sample of pdf_scraping.
+My coding sample is 2 parts.
+One is for scraping data from the pdf table.
+The other is for scraping text after all bullet points of one page.